Canada Graduate Scholarships - Master's (CGSM)

 Program of Study Eligibility

-- An eligible graduate program must have a significant research component which is considered to be original, autonomous research that leads to the completion of a thesis, major research project, dissertation, scholarly publication, performance, recital and/or exhibit that is merit/expert-reviewed at the university level as a requirement for completion of the degree.
+- An eligible graduate program must have a significant research component which is considered to be original, autonomous research that leads to the completion of a thesis, major research project, dissertation, scholarly publication, performance, recital and/or exhibit that is merit/expert-reviewed at the university level as a requirement for completion of the degree program.
+Master's programs that are based only on course work are typically not eligible since they do not include a significant research component.

 - Joint programs with a professional degree (e.g. MD/PhD, JD/MA, JD/PhD, etc.) are eligible if there is a demonstrated and significant research component as described above.

-- Clinically-oriented programs of study, including clinical psychology, are also eligible programs if there is a demonstrated and significant research component as described above.
+- Clinically-oriented programs of study, including clinical psychology, are also eligible programs if they have a significant research component as described above.

 Field of Research and Subject Matter Eligibility